City Employee Cumulative Turnover Rate

 Analysis of Performance

-City employee turnover for Q1 is consistent with what was expected for this period.
-However, turnover continues to be a metric that is carefully watched.
-Research indicates that the national trend toward accelerated turnover is expected to continue for the next 3- 4 years, many expecting rates to climb as high as 23%.
-Some experts attribute the change to increased confidence in the economy and an uptick in Baby Boomer retirements.
-Approximately 17% of City employees are 60+ years old and the average retirement age is 64 years.
-The 2014 annual turnover rate of 9.2% surpassed target as well as turnover for previous reporting years (2011-2013) in which turnover ranged from 5.0 to 6.7%.
-Retention strategies including creating a clear line of sight between employees and the City’s vision and mission, conducting “Stay Interviews” with key staff to discuss ways for them to remain engaged, improving skills of managers and leaders throughout the organization, and ensuring that compensation, benefit and reward programs are market competitive remain important areas of focus for the City of Fort Collins.
+The City continues to monitor employee turnover as the labor market tightens and employment options become more readily available.
+Research indicates that the national trend toward accelerated turnover is expected to continue for the next 3 to 4 years; many experts anticipate annual rates will climb as high as 23%.
+Some attribute the change to increased confidence in the economy and an uptick in Baby Boomer retirements.
+Approximately 16% of current classified, unclassified management and contractual City employees are 60+ years old.
+The average retirement age is 64 years.
+The 2014 annual turnover rate of 9.2% exceeded the 8% target and surpassed the trend for previous reporting years (2011-2013) which ranged from 5.0 to 6.7%.
+Turnover as of the end of Q2 (4.59%) suggests that the annual rate for 2015 will also exceed the target.
+Retention strategies include conducting exit interviews with employees to learn their reasons for leaving, creating a clear line of sight between employees and the City’s vision and mission, conducting “Stay Interviews” with key staff to discuss ways for them to remain engaged, improving skills of managers and leaders throughout the organization, and ensuring that compensation, benefit and reward programs are market competitive.

 Turnover is a measure of the rate at which employees leave employment with the City.
 It includes classified and unclassified management employees and all separation reasons (layoffs, and voluntary and involuntary terminations).
 While turnover is typically measured annually, this report includes turnover reported on a year-to-date basis for each calendar year.
 The rate is calculated by dividing the total number of employees who separated year-to-date by the average headcount for that reporting period (quarters are cumulative).